 The operative business is managed by the Executive Board

 , which is made up of nine members: a chief executive officer and the eight heads of the respective divisions

 .
 The Executive Board prepares the necessary files and materials for decisions to be taken by the Board of Directors and is responsible for implementing the resolutions of this management body.
 For all matters that do

 not fall to the Board of Directors, the Executive Board reaches its own decisions.

 As a counterbalance to FINMA's independence, it has been made accountable to and is subject to the overall political supervision of the Federal Government.
 It is of vital importance to FINMA that its staff and third parties acting on its behalf conduct themselves with integrity and refrain from any activity that could jeopardise its image and credibility.
 FINMA has its own Personnel Ordinance

 .
 The latter sets out strict instructions, particularly with regard to the handling of conflicts of interest that may arise in connection with activities carried out on FINMA's behalf.
 This code of conduct is directed at all persons acting for FINMA, namely the Board of Directors and all staff members, whether they are employed on either a permanent or temporary basis.

-In 2015, FINMA employed an average of 527 employees, across 494 full-time equivalent positions.
+In 2020, FINMA employed an average of 549 employees, across 478 temporary and permanent full-time equivalent positions.

 Its staff comprise a broad range of specialists working together on an interdisciplinary basis.
 FINMA employs specialists from the fields of law, economics, mathematics, auditing, the actuarial profession, accounting and investment, among others.